metaplex-foundation/developer-hub/src/pages/core/guides/immutability.md

 ---
-title: Core - Immutability in MPL Core
+title: Immutability in MPL Core
-metaTitle: Core - Immutability in MPL Core
+metaTitle: Immutability in MPL Core | Core Guides
 description: This Guide describes the different immutability layers of MPL Core
 ---